EOG Resources Inc. (EOG) Shares Up Despite Recent Market Volatility

 Mizuho, on the other hand, stated in their research note that they expect to see EOG reach a price target of $160, previously predicting the price at $155.
 The rating they have provided for EOG stocks is “Neutral” according to the report published on January 10th, 2023.

-Volatility was left at 3.51%, however, over the last 30 days, the volatility rate increased by 2.60%, as shares sank -6.01% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -11.84% lower at present.
+Volatility was left at 3.38%, however, over the last 30 days, the volatility rate increased by 1.76%, as shares surge +0.41% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -8.54% lower at present.

 Insider Trading